taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 purchasing a CDN plan using [WHMCS or 3'd party billing](#whmcs-billing).

-When the AccelerateWP Premium suite is enabled by the administrator, end-users will see the Object Caching, Image Optimization and Critical CSS features in their interface, but cannot activate the feature unless they purchase the feature using [WHMCS or 3'd party billing](#whmcs-billing).
+When the AccelerateWP Premium suite is enabled by the administrator, end-users will see the free Object Caching feature in their interface.
+If current [CloudLinux license](/cln/dashboard/#acceleratewp-features-management-for-regular-customers) gives access to billable features - end-users will see Image Optimization and Critical CSS features as well. but cannot activate the feature unless they purchase the feature using [WHMCS or 3'd party billing](#whmcs-billing).

 #### Activate AccelerateWP Free on all servers via Centralized Monitoring